AlexanderStewart/solitaire/README.md

 ## How this project was made

 This project was made with React, JavaScript, and CSS.
-It was created with the terminal command create-react-app, which makes it a single page app.
+It was created with the terminal command create-react-app, which means its a single page app.

 ## How this project works